 States have very different policies on expungement.
 Some states may exclude the possibility of expungement, others may limit its availability to people who have no more than one criminal conviction on their records, while others may be more generous.
 You will also be required to have been discharged from your sentence for a considerable period of time, without further legal incident.
 You will need to investigate the policies of the jurisdiction which issued the conviction or convictions, in determining whether you are eligible for expungement.

 The system of applying for a pardon or executive clemency varies significantly between jurisdictions.
-Generally speaking, if your jurisdiction has a more generous expungement law, your first recourse should probably be under that law.
+Generally speaking, if your jurisdiction has more generous laws for sealing or expunging your record, your first recourse should probably be under those laws.
 If your jurisdiction has a restrictive expungement law, or if you do not qualify, you may consider applying for a pardon as an alternative.
 As with expungement, some jurisdictions have relatively liberal policies of issuing pardons to people who evidence rehabilitation, while other jurisdictions are very restrictive.

 For U.S. federal convictions, pardons are issued by the President.
 In states, pardons are issued by the governor, with varying levels of control and influence over the pardons process given to state pardons boards.
 If your conviction is for a U.S. military offense, you will have to apply for clemency with the branch of the military which issued the conviction before you can apply for a pardon with the President.
 Ordinarily, your pardon application will include extensive personal information, an explanation of the facts of the offense for which you wish to be pardoned, your other criminal history (if any), your rehabilitation, your residences, financial, and employment history, and affidavits from people who know you about your present good character.
 Ordinarily, you must serve out your sentence in full, including any term of probation or parole, before you will be considered for a pardon.